wwidjaja0/opportune/.github/ISSUE_TEMPLATE/feature_enhancement.md

 ---
-name: Feature enhancement
+name: Engineering Issue
-about: Suggest an improvement or enhancement to an existing feature.
+about: Task to work on for engineers.
-title: "[ENHANCEMENT] Your issue title"
+title: "[ENGINEERING] Your issue title"
-labels: enhancement
+labels: engineering
 assignees: ""
 ---

-**What is the issue?**
+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm frustrated when [...]

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

+**Describe alternatives you've considered**
-A clear description of the task or feature to be implemented by the engineers.
+A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the enhancement here.